 The state’s marijuana shops raked in $1.51 billion sales of medical and recreational flower, edibles and concentrate products during 2017, according to Colorado Department of Revenue data released last Friday.
 Adult-use sales topped $1.09 billion in 2017, with the remaining $416.52 million coming from medical marijuana.
-Cannabis sales in the state were up 15.3
+Cannabis sales in the state were up 15.3 percent in

 Over the last few weeks, we have tried to glean what the direction of state and federal policy on marijuana may be.
 On May 5, Trump used a signing statement to signal his disagreement with provision 537, which prohibits federal funds from being used to prevent states from implementing their own laws that authorize the use, distribution, possession or cultivation of medical marijuana.
 This provision lists 44 states that have some form of medical marijuana legalization at the state level.
 (Indiana and North Dakota were not on the list but have enacted medical marijuana programs).